 If you’re experiencing financial stress or struggling with debts, please call the National Debt Helpline on 1800 007 007, or visit the Financial Counsellors Association website to find a financial counsellor within WA.
 The MoneySmart website also provides helpful resources on debt, budgeting and other financial matters.

 Banking and Credit products issued by Police & Nurses Limited (P&N Bank) ABN 69 087 651 876 AFSL/Australian Credit Licence 240701.
 Any advice does not take into account your objectives, financial situation or needs.
-Read the relevant Product Terms and Condition, before acquiring any product in considering and deciding whether it is right for you.
-The Target Market Determination (TMD) for our products are available on request.
+Read the relevant T&Cs, before downloading apps or acquiring any product, in considering and deciding whether it is right for you.
+The Target Market Determinations (TMDs) are available here or upon request.